-Deferred policy acquisition costs ("DAC") represent those costs that are incremental and directly related to the successful acquisition of new or renewal of existing insurance contracts.
+DAC represent those costs that are incremental and directly related to the successful acquisition of new or renewal of existing insurance contracts.
 We defer incremental costs that result directly from, and are essential to, the acquisition or renewal of an insurance contract.
 Such deferred policy acquisition costs generally include agent or broker commissions and bonuses, premium taxes, and medical and inspection fees that would not have been incurred if the insurance contract had not been acquired or renewed.
 Each cost is analyzed to assess whether it is fully deferrable.
 We partially defer costs, including certain commissions, when we do not believe that the entire cost is directly related to the acquisition or renewal of insurance contracts.

 Short-duration insurance contracts: Policy acquisition costs are deferred and amortized over the period in which the related premiums written are earned, generally 12 months.
 DAC is grouped consistent with the manner in which the insurance contracts are acquired, serviced and measured for profitability and is reviewed for recoverability based on the profitability of the underlying insurance contracts.
 Investment income is anticipated in assessing the recoverability of DAC.
 We assess the recoverability of DAC on an annual basis or more frequently if circumstances indicate an impairment may have occurred.
 This assessment is performed by comparing recorded net unearned premiums and anticipated investment income on in-force business to the sum of expected losses and loss adjustment expenses incurred, unamortized DAC and maintenance costs.
 If the sum of these costs exceeds the amount of recorded net unearned premiums and anticipated investment income, the excess is recognized as an offset against the asset established for DAC.
 This offset is referred to as a premium deficiency charge.
+Increases in expected losses and loss adjustment expenses incurred can have a significant impact on the likelihood and amount of a premium deficiency charge.
 After DAC is depleted, we record additional liabilities through Policyholder benefits and losses incurred.

 Long-duration insurance contracts: Policy acquisition costs for traditional life and accident and health insurance products are generally deferred and amortized, with interest, over the premium paying period.
-The assumptions used to calculate the benefit liabilities and DAC for these traditional products are set when a policy is issued and do not change with changes in actual experience, unless a loss recognition event occurs.
+The assumptions used to calculate the benefit liabilities and DAC for these traditional products are set when a policy is issued and do not change with changes in actual experience unless a loss recognition event occurs.
 These "locked-in" assumptions include mortality, morbidity, persistency, maintenance expenses and investment returns, and include margins for adverse deviation to reflect uncertainty given that actual experience might deviate from these assumptions.
-A loss recognition event occurs when there is a shortfall between the carrying amount of future policy benefit liabilities, net of DAC, would be when applying updated current assumptions.
+A loss recognition event occurs when there is a shortfall between the carrying amount of future policy benefit liabilities, net of DAC, and what the future policy benefit liabilities, net of DAC, would be when applying updated current assumptions.
 When we determine a loss recognition event has occurred, we first reduce any DAC related to that block of business through amortization of acquisition expense, and after DAC is depleted, we record additional liabilities through a charge to Policyholder benefits and losses incurred.
 Groupings for loss recognition testing are consistent with our manner of acquiring, servicing and measuring the profitability of the business and applied by product groupings.
-We perform separate loss recognition tests for payout annuities and long-term care products.
-Once loss recognition has been recorded for a block of business, the old assumption set is replaced and the assumption set used for the loss recognition would then be subject to the lock-in principle.
+We perform separate loss recognition tests for traditional life, payout annuities.
+Our policy is to perform loss recognition testing net of reinsurance.
+Once loss recognition has been recorded for a block of business, the old assumption set is replaced, and the assumption set used for the loss recognition would then be subject to the lock-in principle.